DwcQuocXa/n8n-btc-dca-automate/system-architecture.md

-# Crypto Trading System Architecture
+# Crypto DCA System Architecture

 ## 🏗️ System Overview

-This automated crypto trading system implements a sophisticated strategy that combines sentiment-driven trading with dynamic portfolio management.
+This automated crypto DCA system implements a sophisticated strategy that combines sentiment-driven DCA with dynamic portfolio management.
 The architecture is built on n8n workflow automation with multiple external integrations and embedded risk management.

 ## 📊 Architecture Components